 If you’re looking for a global audience, buy a .com domain.
 If you’re looking for an audience from a specific country, choose that country’s domain extension.
 For example, .co.uk is for UK sites and .fr for French sites.

 Registering and managing a domain name

-Once you decide upon a domain name, the next step in the process is buying it.
+When you decide upon a domain name, the next step in the process is buying it.
 It’s an exciting time!

 The average cost for a domain is around $10.
 But you can get them cheaper if you shop around.

 Typically, you register a .com domain for one year at a time, but you can register them for longer.
 If this is your first time, don’t bother registering your domain for longer than a year.

 Choosing and buying web hosting